mateusznowakdev/door-controller/README.md

 This is the list of opening and closing operations to be scheduled.

-Use ⬅️ or ➡️ to turn pages, and ☑️ to return to the motor settings menu.
+Use ⬅️ or ➡️ to see other entries, and ☑️ to return to the motor settings menu.

 ### System menu

 ![](assets/canvas5.png)

 This is the system menu.
 It can be used to change the current time.

+Changes **will not** be saved if the new time value is the same as the previous one, even if some time has passed since this menu has been entered.
+Changes **will** be saved, and seconds will be reset to 0 if values are different or if the previous time was invalid.

 ## Troubleshooting